 Delicate Blouses

 Step 1: Test For Color Bleeding This kind of fabric can be prone to bleeding when dyed, so it’s smart to test it first.
 Grab a small section of hem from the underside of the garment and dip it in warm water.
 If you see dye seep into the water, wash it individually (if it’s a solid color) to avoid staining other items.
 If it’s patterned, avoid washing at home.
 Step 2: Hand Wash Turn your garment inside out.
 Fill a basin or sink with cool water and add Delicate Wash.
 Submerge the item and gently swirl the water around with your hands until the detergent is fully dissolved.
 Soak for no longer than 30 minutes.
 Step 3: Rinse Run cool water over the garment until it rinses clean.
 Don't wring the garment!
 Instead, press excess water out with your hands or against the sink.
 Step 4: Dry and De-Wrinkle Hang to dry or lay the item flat in its natural shape.
-Once dry to the touch, steam to release wrinkles and bring out the silk’s natural luster.
+Once dry to the touch, steam to release wrinkles.

 Cashmere Sweaters